Workforce & Education

 Students Currently Enrolled in Eight Regional Higher Education Institutions

 Building a skilled workforce starts with our highly ranked schools, where our graduation rates are 95 percent.
-We work with businesses and colleges to develop work co-ops with McNairy County high schools.
+We work with businesses and colleges to develop work based learning environments for both McNairy County High School and Adamsville High School.

-Postsecondary options include Bethel University in McKenzie, Freed-Hardeman University in Henderson, Jackson State Community College, Lane College in Jackson, Union University in Jackson and Tennessee Colleges of Applied Technology in Jackson, McKenzie and Whiteville.
+Postsecondary options include University of Tennessee Martin.
+Selmer Campus, Freed-Hardeman University in Henderson, University of Memphis, Bethel University in McKenzie, Jackson State Community College in Jackson, Lane College in Jackson, Union University in Jackson, and Tennessee Colleges of Applied Technology in Crump.